dh1tw/go-micro-error-broken/README.md

 # Greeter

-An example Greeter application to demonstrate that [go-micro pull request #394](https://github.com/asim/go-micro/pull/396) broke the error behaviour of go-micro when using transport plugins (at least the [nats transport plugin](https://github.com/asim/go-micro/tree/master/plugins/transport/nats)).
+An example Greeter application to demonstrate that [go-micro pull request #394](https://github.com/asim/go-micro/pull/396) likely broke the error behaviour of go-micro rpc calls when using transport plugins (at least the [nats transport plugin](https://github.com/asim/go-micro/tree/master/plugins/transport/nats)).

 This demo application is based on the original [Greeter example](https://github.com/asim/go-micro/tree/master/examples/greeter) supplied with go-micro.